Thoughts About Trump and Annexation

 Her digital watch marked the passage of time painfully slow.
 She retrieved a vodka martini with three olives lined along a plastic sabre-styled stir stick from a nearby table.
 Surprised by how thirsty and hungry she was she downed it quickly and went for more.
 By her third glass, time began to skip along nicely as zenosyne had settled in.

 Fixed in place and supported by a pillar, she attempted fruitlessly to focus her thoughts.
 The lub-dub-lub-dub-lub-dub pounding in her right ear made her aware of her increasing rubatosis.
 Anxiety?
 She mused.
 Probably.
 A hand gently brushed against hers.
 Startled she turned.
-“Andrew?” she slurred.
+“JC?” she slurred.
 “Where have you been?”
 She felt like slapping him but the opia effect from the intensity of his blue eyes neutralized that thought and kairosclerosis overwhelmed her.
 Unable to contain herself, she wrapped her arms tightly around him, her martini glass smashing on the floor.

 Silence like a wet blanket had settled over the hall as all eyes stared in their direction.